onurozer/onurozer.me/_includes/content/about.md

 ![Man in lululemons](/assets/images/about/yoga.jpg)
 *Almost there, but not quite*

 - Just before the pandemic in 2019, we moved to a small village in Switzerland.
 Our only friends were cows and roosters.
-In the first few months, For the first few months, I spent most of my time learning enough French so that I could buy a car and order Raclette.
+In the first few months, I spent most of my time learning enough French so I could buy a car and order raclette.

 - I [cook](https://forage.sg) a lot.
 At least that's what I tell myself everytime I buy a Japanese knife.